owowed/dino.owowed.moe/README.md

 ## License

-This project is licensed under AGPL-3.
-See the LICENSE file for more information.
+This project is licensed under [GNU Affero General Public License, Version 3](LICENSE.AGPL3).
+See the [LICENSE.md](lmd) file for more information.

 Parts of this project use code from other projects under different open-source licenses.
-Each of these parts is clearly marked and includes a link to the original project and license in the LICENSE file.
+Each of these parts is clearly marked and includes a link to the original project and license in the [LICENSE.md](lmd) file.

 Additionally, this project may include assets with custom license that may restrict commercial use.
-Please refer to the LICENSE file for more information.
+Please refer to the [LICENSE.md](lmd) file for more information.

 Please ensure you read and understand the licenses of all components before using this project, especially if you intend to use it for commercial purposes.

+[lmd]: LICENSE.md